Cove offers a compelling home security system with 24/7 live monitoring and easy-to-install equipment

 Data effective 6/21/2023.
 Offers subject to change.

 To set up an effective home security system, you’ll want to ensure that you have enough security equipment to properly monitor your space.

 Failing to install enough equipment could result in areas of your home not being protected, or an intrusion going undetected.

-However, if you have a room with lots of windows (because who doesn’t love fresh sunlight), you can instead install a motion detector that will oversee a larger amount of space.
-With Cove, these motion detectors cost $12 each.
+However, if you have a room with lots of windows (because who doesn’t love fresh sunlight), you can instead install a motion sensor that will oversee a larger amount of space.
+With Cove, these motion detectors cost $10.50 each.

 Additional security equipment is available from Cove, including glass break detectors, smoke detectors, and water leak detectors.

 We love that the Cove Smoke Detector also has the ability to sense carbon monoxide, making it a good solution to keep an eye on your home.